 • SOC 1 reports can be that of Type 1 or Type 2.

-• The SSAE 16 is very well-known, due in large part that it replaced the longstanding SAS 70 auditing standard, which was originally put forth in April of 1992.
+• The SSAE 16/SSAE 18 is very well-known, due in large part that it replaced the longstanding SAS 70 auditing standard, which was originally put forth in April of 1992.

-You can learn more about AT 101 SOC 2 by visiting the official SSAE 16 Resource Guide, a comprehensive website dedicated to the AICPA Service Organization Control (SOC) reporting framework.
+You can learn more about AT 101 SOC 2 by visiting the official SOC Report Guide, a comprehensive website dedicated to the AICPA Service Organization Control (SOC) reporting framework.

 Additionally, the following notable topics are worth learning more about also:

-NDB – North America’s Leading Provider of SOC 2 Audits & Assessments
+NDNB – North America’s Leading Provider of SOC 1 (SSAE 16/SSAE 18) and SOC 2 Audits & Assessments